HarisshRaga/Motion_Prediction_of_Autonomous_Vehicles/README.md

 # Process Overview:

-1. The dataset acquired from IND was too huge to be processed completely by a normal computer.
+1. The dataset acquired from inD was too huge to be processed completely by a normal computer.
 Since actual data is not required to provide a good prediction, every 5th frame was skipped to reduce the dataset size without losing